 In Rhode Island, after a criminal defendant is convicted of a crime and sentenced to a term of incarceration at the Adult Correctional Institute (“ACI”), he or she may be eligible to receive a reduction in the actual time to serve.
 This is referred to as jail time credit.
 Jail time credit is expressed in actual days off from an imposed jail sentence.
 The more jail time credit that an inmate receives, the less time he or she will spend behind bars.

 An inmate in Rhode Island may earn jail time credit in a variety of ways.
-Available forms of jail time credit include credit for good behavior while incarcerated, working while in prison, and for participation in and completion of approved courses or programs.
+Available forms of jail time credit include:

 In the Rhode Island penal system, inmates may earn a maximum of up to 17 days per month of jail time credit.
 This includes 10 days per month for good behavior (aka: good time credit), 2 days per month for working (aka: industrial time credit), and 5 days per month for participating in an approved course or program.
 In addition, when an inmate completes an approved course or program, he or she may receive an additional 30 days of credit.